dictation-toolbox/natlink/README.md

      - You can also choose `C:\Users\Your-User-Name\Documents\.dictationtoolbox`.
    - The `.natlink` directory (with config file `natlinkstatus.ini`) will be created in the Home or DICTATIONTOOBOXUSER directory.
    - If natlink is properly registered, the `natlink.pyd` file path location stored in `natlinkstatus.ini` in the `.natlink` directory
-   - Other config info, from
+   - Other config info, from `natlinkconfig` or `natlinkconfig_cli` will be stored in the same config file `natlinkstatus.ini`.

 **Support**
  - Review current [issues](https://github.com/dictation-toolbox/natlink/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)